PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 A battery must be configured using [Mainboard](#class-mainboard)::init(uint16_t, [BatteryType](#enum-class-batterytype)) or [Mainboard](#class-mainboard)::init(const MAX17260::Model &); calling [Mainboard](#class-mainboard)::init() disables battery monitoring, and
 [Result](./result.md#enum-class-result)::`InvalidState` is returned.

+On V2, this function is not available for configured battery capacities below 50 mAh.

 #### Parameters